RetrievalToolbox/EMIT-retrieval/README.md

 `./example.sh`

-This will run batch processing of ~8,000 scenes.
+This will run batch processing of ~8,000 scenes, and take about 15 minutes to complete in single-process mode (on a 2023 MacBook Pro).
 The output will then be converted into a compliant GeoTIFF (`demo.tiff`) file that can be viewed with e.g. GIS applications.
 The retrieval application can utilize additional processes.
 On most modern machines users can add a number to the command which will then spawn additional processes that also partake in the processing of scenes.
 For example:

 `./example.sh 7`